Constitutional Analysis • Civic Education • Investigative Research

-The Declaration of Independence, adopted July 4, 1776 tells the People why the United States of America and it’s Republican form of government was founded, the Constitution and Bill of Rights were written.
-It’s an important document that most people over look and refuse to discuss.
-Read and understand the Declaration of Independence before you…
+By Malcolm Lee Kitchen III | MK3 Law Group(c) 2026 – All rights reserved.
+The Declaration of Independence, adopted July 4, 1776, tells the people why the United States of America and its republican form of government was founded, and why the Constitution and Bill of Rights were written.
+It is an important document that…

 This guide explains how the three key players; prosecutors, defense attorneys, and judges, actually read statutory text.
 Understanding their methods reveals how “plain meaning” often becomes a cover story for strategic choices about who bears the cost of legal ambiguity.